How to Access Property Records in Minnesota

 - Next, the claimant must fill in the lien form indicating details such as the property owner's name, their details, description of the property, work or supplies given, start and end dates, plus the owed amount.

 - The next step is filing the liens, which should be at the county recorder's office.
-Individuals must file the correct documents, provide the right fees, and follow instructions well.
+Individuals must file the correct documents, provide the proper fees, and follow instructions well.
 A filling is best done in person, but the recorders accept other filing methods, including postage.

 - The claimant must then deliver the lien statement to the property owner.
 After which, the claimant has the right to enforce the lien within one year.